kubes/backupscripts/README.md

 ===========
 MySQL backups are done through the mysqlbackup.py script.

-A pid file is placed into the system temp directory to prevent concurrent backups from running at once.
-The script provides options for the number of backups to keep.
-After the max number of backups is reached, backups are deleted starting with the oldest backup first.

 Use the -h or the --help flag to get a listing of options.

     mysqlbackup.py [-hkdbups]
-       [-h | --help] prints this help and usage message [-k | --keep] number of backups to keep before deleting [-d | --databases] a comma separated list of databases [-t | --store] directory locally to store the backups [-u | --user] the database user
+       [-h | --help] prints this help and usage message [-k | --keep] number of days to keep backups before deleting [-d | --databases] a comma separated list of databases [-t | --store] directory locally to store the backups [-u | --user] the database user